 10 tips for de-centering Christmas in your classroom this year

-2. Learn Together: Acknowledge that you're not an expert on every holiday or belief system.
+2. Learn About Holidays Together: Acknowledge that you're not an expert on every holiday or belief system.
 Be honest about what you don't know and turn it into a collective learning opportunity.
 Engage your students in exploring various holidays through books, crafts, writing prompts, and research projects.
 Include non-religious celebrations to foster a broader understanding of cultural diversity.

-4. Diversify Decorations: Instead of setting up a holiday display that you think is inclusive, involve your students in creating meaningful decorations.
+4. Diversify Classroom Decorations: Instead of setting up a holiday display that you think is inclusive, involve your students in creating meaningful decorations.
 Encourage them to craft representations of their favorite holidays (which may occur at any time of the year) or aspects they love about December or winter.
 Let the students contribute to a diverse and inclusive display that truly reflects their unique experiences.

 5. Include Multiple Perspectives: Ensure that your classroom materials and discussions encompass a wide range of cultural perspectives.
 Introduce literature, history, and art that represent various holidays and celebrations from around the world, throughout the year.